tosifchin/tosifchin.github.io/README.md

 Copyright @ tosifchin

 ## Description
 This will be the main portfolio page for tosifchin.
-I am currently located in NYC.
+I am currently located in NY.